 The TBE discretization method combines the accuracy of the Tustin method and the numerical oscillation damping property of the Backward-Euler method.
-Tustin and Backward Euler methods are still available for compatibility.
-TBE method allows you to simulate power electronic circuits with virtually no snubber, using purely resistive snubbers with a very large resistance value resulting in negligible leakage currents.
+It allows you to simulate power electronic circuits with virtually no snubber, using purely resistive snubbers with a very large resistance value resulting in negligible leakage currents.

 The precision of the simulation is controlled by the time step that you choose for the discretization.
-If you use too large a sample time, the precision might not be sufficient.
-The only way to know if it is acceptable is to repeat the simulation with different sample times or to compare it with a continuous method and to find a compromise for the largest acceptable sample time.
 Usually sample times of 20 µs to 50 µs give good results for simulation of switching transients on 50 Hz or 60 Hz power systems or on systems using line-commutated power electronic devices such as diodes and thyristors.
-However, for systems using forced-commutated power electronic switches, you must reduce the time step.
-These devices, the insulated-gate-bipolar transistor (IGBT), the field-effect transistor (FET), and the gate-turnoff thyristor (GTO) are usually operating at high switching frequencies.
+Systems using forced-commutated power electronic switches are usually operating at high switching frequencies and require smaller sample times.
 For example, simulating a pulse-width-modulated (PWM) inverter operating at 5 kHz requires a maximum time step of 1 µs.

 Even if you discretize your electric circuit, you can still use a continuous control system.
 However, the simulation speed is improved by use of a discrete control system.

 The Trapezoidal iterative model allows you to simulate machines with negligible parasitic loads while preserving numerical stability.
-However, if your model contains many machines and nonlinear elements such as power electronic devices, the Simulink solver might fail to solve the algebraic loop.
-In such a case you must use a noniterative discretization method such as the Forward Euler model or the Trapezoidal noniterative model (Trapezoidal model in which the algebraic loop is broken by introducing a Unit Delay).
+If your model contains many machines and nonlinear elements such as power electronic devices, the Simulink solver might fail to solve the algebraic loop.
+In such a case you must use the Trapezoidal noniterative model (Trapezoidal model in which the algebraic loop is broken by introducing a Unit Delay).